 The Round 3 deadline remains unchanged.
 However, the Johnson School will provide some flexibility with testing submissions.
 Here’s a coronavirus admissions update as of March 24 from the school website:

 If you are able to submit test scores by June 1, 2020, we will proceed with a final review and decision notification.
-If you are unable to submit test scores by June 1, 2020, we will transfer your application to the 2020–2021 admissions season so that you do not have to re-start the application process entirely.
+If you are unable to submit test scores by June 1, 2020, we will transfer your application to the 2020–2021 admissions season.
+That way, you do not have to re-start the application process entirely.

-MIT Sloan School of Management—Round 3 Deadline is April 9, 2020.
+MIT Sloan School of Management—Extended Round 3 Deadline is June 15, 2020.

 Follow the link above for further details on the Tepper admissions process.